ScrappyHub/Core-platform/verticals/rgsr/CORE_RGSR_ENGINE_GOVERNANCE.md

 ## 🧠 ENGINE IDENTITY

-RGSR is a **multi-domain physics fusion engine**.
+RGSR is a multi-domain physics fusion engine.

-It is NOT:
+RGSR is NOT:
 - A simulator
 - A SaaS dashboard
-- A toy experiment
+- A consumer application
 - A single-domain solver

 RGSR is a **distributed scientific instrument platform**.